agrc/metadata-asset-tracking-tool/metadata/location/city_and_town_locations.md

 ### How reliable and accurate is the dataset?

 This dataset contains point locations of city and towns only and does not describe the full geographic extent of municipalities in Utah.
-While cities and towns are correct, population numbers may not be current.
-Users should refer to the official [Census layers](https://gis.utah.gov/products/sgid/demographic/) for current population estimates.
 Please reach out to [our team](https://gis.utah.gov/contact/) with questions or concerns about this dataset.

 ## Credits